Applications can be picked up at the Emmett Police Department, 501 East Main Street in Emmett, Idaho or downloaded here.

 The Emmett Police Department is currently undergoing open recruitment for the position of full time "Police Officer".
 This is for an eligibility list for future openings.

-This position is for an ELIGIBILITY LIST for future anticipated patrol positions with the Emmett Police Department.
+This position is for a POLICE OFFICER for future anticipated patrol positions with the Emmett Police Department.
 Entry level applicants will be accepted with preference given to lateral applicants.
+Applications will be reviewed on February 5, 2021.

 * At least 21 years of age